 • Thirty $5 bills (tipping, small purchases)

-• Twenty $1 bills (essential for daily tips)
+• Twenty $1 bills (essential for daily tips and Lebanon currency gaps)

 Essential apps that will save your money

-Download these before your flight lands to master the Lebanon currency game:
+Download these apps for Lebanon travel before your flight lands to master the currency game:

 • Khod: The market leader and your financial bodyguard.
 The calculator feature lets you instantly convert amounts based on real-time data aggregated from Lebanon currency exchange shops.
 Before entering any shop, check Khod to know the fair rate.